 What to do after exposure to COVID-19

-- If you test negative, you can leave your home, but continue to wear a mask around others at home and in public for 5 more days (10 days total).
+- If you test negative for COVID-19, you should continue to wear a mask around others at all times through day 10.

 When to Call the Doctor